Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Once you've built this profile to give you a picture of your customer base as a whole, you can use it to create a buyer persona that describes your individual customers.

-If a marketing team attracts and scores leads, you’ll receive MQLs from them, then you’ll be tasked with turning each one into an SAL and an SQL through a needs assessment and a discovery call.
+If a marketing team attracts and scores leads, you’ll receive MQLs from them, at which point you’ll be tasked with turning each one into an SAL and an SQL through a needs assessment and a discovery call.
 If you’re finding the leads yourself, however, you’ll skip lead scoring and likely jump straight into qualifying them through the call.
 This will also affect how you interact with each lead on your discovery call — MQLs will likely be familiar with your company, while cold leads will not.

 In either case, make sure your lead qualification stages are accurately represented in your sales pipeline, and that each team member involved in the process understands the activities required to move leads through each stage.